KxSystems/docs/docs/wp/disaster-management/index.md

 0 0   0   0  216 6   233 63   3    116  1    141  99   195 68   138  3   9    290  90
 ```

 As mentioned above, one-hot encoding can also be used to create a mapping between text and numbers.
 As the target categories themselves are symbols, these must also be encoded.
-This is done using a utility function contained within the [machine-learning toolkit](https://github.com/kxsystems/ml).
+This was done using a utility function contained within the [machine-learning toolkit](https://github.com/kxsystems/ml).

 ```q
 q)show y:data_m`target